carbon/Css/README.md

 # Carbon.Css

-A general purpose CSS parser, auto-prefixer, and SCSS compilier for .NET Standard.
+A general purpose CSS parser, auto-prefixer, and SCSS compiler for .NET Standard.

 # Usage